Glasvegas discography: Singles

+I The song "Please Come Back Home" was released as a promotional single from the EP "A Snowflake Fell (And It Felt Like A Kiss)".

+II The song "Shine Like Stars" was released as a promotional single from the Album "Euphoric Heartbreak".

 Music videos

 Other charted songs

 With the A Snowflake Fell (And It Felt Like a Kiss) mini-album being released solely as a bonus CD for the special edition re-release of Glasvegas in the UK, fans who had already bought the album prior to this release had the option to download the EP, resulting in each track charting on the UK Singles Chart.